Variables serve to store and manage dynamic information during the game's execution. They can be used for a wide range of purposes, including:

 ✗ $my Variable or $my+variable

-If you are in a Text node ****or a Choice node variables must be surrounded by curly braces:
+If you are in a Text node ****or a Choice node, variables must be surrounded by curly braces if they are expressions:

 {$myTextVariable = “Pippo”}

-Otherwise (in conditional node or Variables node) you don’t need to surround them with curly braces.
+Otherwise (in a conditional node or a Variables node), you don’t need to surround them with curly braces.

 $myTextVariable = “Pippo”

-In the Text or the Choice node ****nominating it without setting its value {$myTextVariable}, its value will be printed out once the flow is running.
+In a Text or a Choice node, ****if you ****nominate it without setting its value {$myTextVariable}, its value will be printed out once the flow is running.
+In this case, variables can be written without curly braces $myTextVariable.

-When you type the $ character, a pop-up with the available variables will be displayed to help the variable insertion.
+When you type the $ character, a pop-up displaying the available variables will appear to help with variable insertion.

 Changing the name of the variable from the Variable panel will refactor any use of that variable in all the flows of the project.

-This kind of variable is generic and its scope is confined in the running flow.
+This kind of variable is generic, and its scope is confined to the running flow.

-Local variables are always preceded by the % and must be named without spaces or any special character.
+Local variables are always preceded by the % and must be named without spaces or any special characters.

 For example: